Preface

 People

-- Individuals: How individuals use technology and leverage their skills to participate in the network economy.
+- Individuals: Analyzes individual technological utilization and their capacity to engage in the networked economy.

 Governance